 Coaching Guides Change in Clients

 Do you remember the statue game?
 Someone would be It.
-The rest of us children would be the statues taking our positions around the yard.
-At an undetermined time It would shout out ‘change!’
-The statues would change position very quickly.
-I think the one thrown out wouldn’t have heard the command or would be too slow or didn’t change enough.
+The rest of us children would become the statues taking our positions around the yard.
+At an undetermined time, the It person would shout out ‘change!’
+Then the children statues would change their position very quickly.
+Someone would be out – I think the one thrown out wouldn’t have heard the command or would be too slow or didn’t change enough.
 The winds of time have blown the details away.

 What I remember though was the importance of changing.
 It was a physical shift that counted in the game.
 If I changed my mind it wouldn’t have counted.
 Who can see a changed mind?